kamalber/spring-boot-angular4-authentication/front-end/README.md

-# AngularSocialAuth
+# Angular4 authentication
 - this is the front-end layer of the app using anuglar 4 ,
-- you cant get the back-end part from here : https://github.com/kamalber/springBoot-social-auth
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

 ## Idea of the app
- - simple user registration / secure authentication
+ - simple user registration /  authentication

 ## Development server